hicham-mrani/Block1_Building-and-powering-a-data-management-infrastructure/README.md

 * A SQL Database where we should be able to get the same cleaned data from S3

 * Two maps where you should have a Top-5 destinations and a Top-20 hotels in the area.
 You can use plotly or any other library to do so.
-It should look something like this:

 # Getting started